 Why, as an organization or as marketing personnel, would you need a read-through of this article when you already understand everything ever said about promotional campaigns?

 Most organizations regularly fall short at advertising because of the adoption of a primitively poor and inadequately planned strategy for their marketing campaigns.
 Such inferior promotional efforts lack the inspiration that is required within their content thereby lagging in sharing effective and strategic keywords when showcasing their products.
 As seen in most cases, a significant number of resources get wasted on paid acquisition campaigns.

 Let’s dwell further on the reason for such failures.
 As seen in many such cases, there is a lack of understanding of the true essence of marketing, marketing strategies, and their intended objectives.
 Ask an engineer, and he would stand by the belief that a well-built product will automatically be well accepted within the customer circles.
 Their general predisposition towards advertising and related campaigns is mostly negative.
 This is pitiful and also an off-base judgment considering the real-world scenario.

 Let’s start by defining marketing with respect to its objectives.
 The key objective of marketing to get found by your target audience.
 Your inbound marketing practices clubbed with automation strategy is all designed to get found against related business keywords, engage new visitors, convert them into leads, implement various lead nurturing activities, and finally push them down the funnel towards conversion.
-Ofocurse, it’s not that easy as said.
-All marketing campaigns involve a series of well-planned stages or a progression of steps keeping the objective mentioned above in mind.
+Ofcourse, it’s not that easy as said.
+All best marketing campaigns involve a series of well-planned stages or a progression of steps keeping the objective mentioned above in mind.

-For clarity, this article has been divided into two sections: first discussing the reasons for failures of major marketing campaigns and then getting into a detailed discussion of planning an efficient marketing campaign including customer profiling, segmentation, content messaging, lead nurturing, multi-channel marketing by exploring channel sources, calculating ROI as well as optimizing.
+For clarity, this article has been divided into two sections: first discussing the reasons for failures of major marketing campaign ideas and then getting into a detailed discussion of planning an efficient marketing campaign including customer profiling, segmentation, content messaging, lead nurturing, multi-channel marketing by exploring channel sources, calculating ROI as well as optimizing.